imgix/imgix-python/README.md

 https://demos.imgix.net/image.png?w=8192&s=a0fed46e2bbcc70ded13dc629aee5398 8192w
 ```

-### Fixed Width Images
+### Fixed-Width Images

 In cases where enough information is provided about an image's dimensions, `create_srcset` will instead build a srcset that will allow for an image to be served at different resolutions.
-The parameters taken into consideration when determining if an image is fixed width are `w`, `h`, and `ar`.
+The parameters taken into consideration when determining if an image is fixed-width are `w`, `h`, and `ar`.

-By invoking `create_srcset` with either a width **or** the height and aspect ratio (along with `fit=crop`, typically) provided, a different srcset will be generated for a fixed size image instead.
+By invoking `create_srcset` with either a width **or** the height and aspect ratio (along with `fit=crop`, typically) provided, a different srcset will be generated for a fixed-width image instead.

 ``` python
 from imgix import UrlBuilder